arunaugustine003/arunaugustine003/README.md

 -->

 ### About Me
-I love the art of programming and developing interesting web apps / websites with rich UX and colorful UI.
+I love the art of programming and developing interesting web apps with rich UX and colorful UI.
-I am a Frontend Developer by passion and an avid UI/UX Design enthusiast.
+I am a Full Stack Web Developer by Passion and an avid UI/UX Design enthusiast.

 ### What do I do for Fun ?
 - I love playing Basketball